rstol/md-cv/index.md

 ## Currently

-<<<<<<< HEAD
 I’m a Computer Science student at ETH Zürich shortly before graduation and looking to work as a software developer skillfully realising ideas.
 I enjoy finding solutions that make hard problems seem simple by using effective abstractions.
-I love to come up with my own goals and their execution as a manager of one.

-# After three years of full-time study, I took a gap semester to collect experiences of foreign cultures and their people around the world.
-Navigating through the mazes of the world has taught me many life skills as flexibility, negotiation, self-sufficiency, and improvisation.

-I’m a Computer Science student at ETH Zürich shortly before graduation and looking to work as a software developer in product and customer-centric projects focusing on quality and fast iteration speeds.

-I enjoy finding solutions that make hard problems seem simple by using effective abstractions.
-I love to come up with my own goals and their execution as a manager of one.

 In the fall of 2022 I took a gap semester to fulfill my dream of traveling the world for 6 months.
 This has taught me many life skills as flexibility, negotiation, self-sufficiency, and improvisation.

-> > > > > > > f659e9d (merged updated text and styling from 'full-chronological')

 ## Employment